bobleesj/cifkit/docs/index.md

 ## Processing speed expectation

-Based on the Apple M1 iMac chip, processing a .cif file of 150 files takes around 50 seconds, but this depends on the size of the unit cell in the .cif files.
-Processing 10,000 .cif files or more may take about an hour, but this also depends on the laptop.
+Processing approximately 10,000 .cif files on a standard laptop (iMac with M1 chip) may take about 30 to 60 minutes.
+At this rate, we can process nearly all .cif files within 1–2 days.

 ## Installation